amirbehzad/ProgrammingAssignment2/README.md

+### R Programming - Coursera (AUG 2015)
-### Solution to 2nd Programming Assignment
+### Solution for the 2nd Programming Assignment

 This is my solution to 2nd programming assignment, from the "R Programming" course, provided by coursera.
 The question is to write a function in R cache the inverse of a given matrix.

+Please explore the contents of cachematrix.R

-To run the test, try this:
+You can also run the test:

 <!-- -->